huddy67/Morrill-Hudson-Portfolio/physicaladdressing.md

 - Differences in syntax
 - Why two Linux systems may configure networking differently

-The first VM uses Netplan, where DHCP is shown with YAML lines like dhcp4: true (and sometimes dhcp6: true).
+The first VM uses Netplan, where DHCP is shown with YAML lines like dhcp4: true .
 The second VM uses NetworkManager, which shows DHCP through automatic settings for IPv4 and IPv6.
-Netplan uses declarative YAML files, while NetworkManager relies on its own tools and configuration formats.
+Netplan uses YAML files, while NetworkManager relies on its own tools and configuration formats.
 Different Linux systems may use different network managers depending on the distro and how it was installed.

 ## Part C – Analyze DHCP Settings
 For each VM, answer: